• Recruitment Solutions

 Published March 8, 2021

-Gender inclusivity is paramount in job descriptions.
-You might not even realize that you are using gender-coded language, but becoming aware of what gender-coded words you are using can make a huge difference.
-If a job description uses words such as "kind," "caring," "polite," these words come across as more "feminine" and have the potential to keep masculine candidates from applying.
-In contrast, words like "active," "confident," and "dominant" are more "masculine" terms and can potentially keep more feminine candidates from applying.
+Job descriptions can often unintentionally lean towards a particular gender, but becoming aware of what gender-coded words you are using makes a huge difference.
+If a job description uses words such as "kind," "caring," and "polite," these words come across as more "feminine" and have the potential to keep masculine candidates from applying.
+In contrast, words like "active," "confident," and "dominant" are more "masculine" terms and potentially keep more feminine candidates from applying.

 Gender Coded Job Description Examples

-To see if your job description is gender-coded, you can utilize Danielle Gaucher, Justin Friesen, and Aaron C. Kay's Gender Decorder tool.
+To see if your job description is gender-coded, you can utilize Danielle Gaucher, Justin Friesen, and Aaron C. Kay's Gender Decoder tool.

 Racial Coded Job Description Examples

-Being aware of just how impactful language can be to neurodivergent and disabled individuals can help make significant changes to how you write job descriptions.
+Being aware of just how impactful language is to neurodivergent and disabled individuals can help make significant changes to how you write job descriptions.

 Neurodivergent and Disability-Exclusive Job Description Examples